hkrsmk/ocbc-parser/readme.md

-A simple script that depends on pdftotext to parse OCBC bank statements specifically.
+A simple script to parse OCBC bank statements specifically.
+If you can download the csv extract from OCBC that'd be the best case scenario.
+This is for when you don't have access to that csv option.

-pdftotext has some requirements that are hard to infer.
-Follow the steps at the [PyPI website](https://pypi.org/project/pdftotext/) to install requirements such as poppler.

 Create virtual environment: